JhnOkall/avenuefashion/README.md

 Avenue Fashion is a comprehensive, full-stack e-commerce platform built with a modern technology stack.
 It provides a seamless, performant shopping experience for customers and a powerful, data-driven dashboard for administrators to manage products, orders, users, and site-wide settings.

-This project also serves as a reference implementation for a multi-tenant payment architecture, where a central entity can manage payments for multiple sub-accounts (e.g., different brands or stores) using a single payment gateway account.
+This project now features a robust product variation system, allowing for complex product offerings (e.g., different sizes, colors) with unique pricing, stock, and imagery for each variant.

 ![Avenue Fashion Screenshot](https://res.cloudinary.com/dli0mqabp/image/upload/v1750080866/Screenshot_2025-06-16_001503_icldjf.png)